 Visitors in Amsterdam can get around quickly with the extensive public transit system.
 The city has metros, trams, buses, and ferries that help you get around.
 Since this is the Netherlands, getting around by bike is very popular.

-Many visitors use the public transit system in Hamburg.
+The public transit in Hamburg can get you to most places easily.
 There are trains and buses that make their way around town.

 Amsterdam and Hamburg both are comparable when exploring on foot.

 Getting around Amsterdam on foot is easy.
 The historic parts of the city are very walkable and much of the city is best explored on foot.

 Hamburg is a very walkable destination.
 Most tourist areas can easily be explored on foot.